chriskrycho/async-trpl-fun/notes/Book notes.md

+## Structure

+The chapter needs to tackle two big things:

+- Conceptual machinery: building the mental model for what async is and how it works
+- Concrete mechanics: building something small but *real* with async

+(That’s just saying “what a programming book should do” in some sense, but it’s helpful for me in thinking explicitly about the two pieces.)

+## Misc. observations

 - The [_Asynchronous Programming in Rust_ book](https://rust-lang.github.io/async-book/) exists!
 We can lean on that for “here are additional materials to go get a deeper dive.”
 It is incomplete, but it includes a chapter on building a small executor.
 - Two broad approaches: top down (“build something with Tokio/Smol/whatever”) and bottom up (“here are the core types and how they work together”).
 Can we synthesize the two, bouncing back and forth?
 - Length: